microsoft/awesome-js-tools/README.md

 # Awesome List of JS Tools from Microsoft

-A list of amazing and awesome open sourced and free tools that powers a good portion of Microsoft products that are rely on JavaScript.
+A list of amazing and awesome open sourced and free tools that power a good portion of Microsoft products that rely on JavaScript.

 ## Language & Language Tools